DirckM/App-Template/README.md

     </View>
   );
 }
 ```

 Now you can find how to use the components in the website.

+**ERROR 6: Now in the Babel.config it could be that we are importing babel/nativewind twice, so delete on of them**

 ### Making Authentication with Supabase

 Now we will be making authentication with Supabase.
 This is optional but recommended if you want to have a user management system in your app.
 This will contain the following features:

 - User registration
 - User login
 - User logout